1. Mission Statement

 (iii) Extra members of the teams involved in a match are not allowed to spectate or idle in the ready room.

-(iv) Teams reserve the right to deny a referee or caster if the team believes the official may be bias.
+(iv) Teams reserve the right to deny a referee or caster if the team believes the official may be biased.

-If a team wishes to do so, they must contact the League Admin or the admin hierarchy above him/her.
+If a team wishes to do so, they must contact the League Admin or the admin hierarchy above the League Admin

-(that is not involved in as a Ref or Caster) to make a final determination here.
+(one who is not involved in the match as a Ref or Caster) to make a final determination here.

-(v) If a game is being cast, teams are not to ready up until the administrators and casters also indicate that they are ready.
+(v) If a game is being casted (live-streamed), teams must not to ready-up until the administrators and casters indicate that they are ready.

-(vi) Anyone streaming the match must do so with a three minute delay. (out of their owns team interest)
+(vi) Anyone streaming the match must do so with at least three (3) minute delay. (in their owns team interest)

 (ii) Servers must run the live build of Natural Selection 2 on Steam at the time of a match.

-For maps check above at: 7.
+For maps, see above at: 7.
 Maps / Spawn restrictions

 (iii) Servers must have the following mods installed: